Skip to main content

 Do I need to file IMM 5768 if I'm only updating my address or contact information?

-Consult the official instructions to determine the appropriate form or process for your update.
-For detailed guidance tailored to your immigration case and circumstances, carefully review the official IMM 5768 instructions.
+Consult the official instructions to determine the appropriate form or process for your specific update.
+For comprehensive guidance tailored to your immigration case and circumstances, review the official IMM 5768 instructions.

 What are common reasons IMM 5768 gets rejected?